phanumat/Documentation/getting-started/first-smartapp.rst

 Description
     This describes the intent and functionality of your SmartApp.
-    This description appears in the SmartApp Marketplace section of SmartThings mobile application, and hence a clear and concise description is recommended.
+    This description appears in the SmartApp Marketplace section of PEA HiVE mobile application, and hence a clear and concise description is recommended.

 Category
     SmartApps are categorized based on functionality.
-    This is used by SmartThings mobile application.
+    This is used by PEA HiVE mobile application.
     SmartApps can be published either for Marketplace or for your own use.
     When publishing SmartApps for your own use (which is what we will be doing), all SmartApps will appear in *My Apps* category.